 Note to people: Welcome to my profile!
 Look around, look around!
 You're certainly welcome to browse through my ramblings.
-If you wish to PM me about anything other than a couple of questions for any of my stories, I'd appreciate it if you would please scroll through my PERSONAL OPINION CORNER first down below before contacting me.
+If you wish to PM me about anything other than questions for any of my stories, I'd appreciate if you'd please scroll through my PERSONAL OPINION CORNER section first below before contacting me.
 Thank you!

-Major: Environmental Design (designing spatial experiences around the psychology of user interaction and personal narratives...in short, everything from architecture to interior design, from residential to commercial to exhibition.
+Major: Environmental Design (creating spatial experiences based on the psychology of user interaction and narratives...in short, everything from architecture to interior design, from residential to commercial to exhibition.
 Instead of hospitality or commercial projects, I'm more invested in the residential and exhibition industries.)

 Writing Style: Overwhelmingly detailed and hopefully a lot of thought put into a project!
-I realize most of it can fly over people's heads but when I'm passionate about something, my enthusiasm cannot be contained!
+When I'm passionate about something, my enthusiasm cannot be contained!
 I'm more of a traditionalist when it comes to writing, but I will bend the rules from time to time if I feel the need to do so.
 Suggestions are generally welcomed so long as they're reasonable.
 I'd like to try anything at least once so long as it fits the context.
 Mm, I update slowly, because if I haven't run out of inspiration or time, I usually let an idea hibernate in my head for a while until there's been a sufficient sample size of reviews (the quantity differs with the popularity of each story) to understand what has been well-received/understood, what has flown over people's heads, or where people think I'm taking the plot.
 I'm fond of taking branching scenarios and, based on reader feedback, then deciding where to go with them.
 I also like to touch on cultural aspects in my stories and having characters interpret a scenario/dialogue from various perspectives.
 So, multiple POV shifts are to be expected.
 I basically like writing content that gets readers speculating on what's going to happen next.
 I take particular pleasure in one's growth and life's lessons.
 I also like challenging preconceived notions every now and then.
 I guess, creatively, I naturally rebel against that which is established.
 My education has been to challenge myself and strive for innovation.
 It doesn't mean I consistently break all the rules, but I definitely do question some of them, especially those that don't make much sense or have become so mundane it's become trite.

-Preferred Reading Content: Long, well-thought out plots and character development.
-I also like a bit of originality in my reading.
+Preferred Reading Content: Long, well-thought out plots and character development, with a bit of originality.
 I adore detective fiction and crime novellas.
 Literature with historical content, action, suspense, believable romances, relateable characters and/or extraordinary villains are also great pluses for me.
 Sci-fi on the other hand...well, Star Trek fanfiction has grown on me.
-For more professional publications, there's only been one or two pieces that I'd been intrigued enough to purchase for my private library.
+For more professional publications, there's only been one or two that I'd been intrigued enough to purchase for my private library.
 Futuristic, technological terminology can overwhelm me.
 The same applies for the fantasy genre.
-Guilty pleasures include silliness such as PWP, fanfiction, nonfiction classics, humor, purple prose, satirical pieces, supernatural and/or trashy romances.
+Guilty pleasures include silliness such as PWP, nonfiction classics, humor, purple prose, satirical pieces, supernatural and/or trashy romances.

 Personality: I'm a confusing mix between lighthearted and serious.
 I'm generally a mild-mannered, open-minded designer who likes listening to feedback and other people's thoughts, and trying to understand where they're coming from before voicing my penultimate reply.
 At the same time, I can be intense and ambitious and eccentric, so I try to balance between being both reserved and friendly in order to maintain tactfulness and respect.
 However, I don't tolerate nonsense.
 Personally I consider myself an introvert, but with my career choice I've managed to become an overly friendly social butterfly whose mind crashes in privacy after a long day of interaction.
 Caffeine and sleep are the nectars of life.
 I believe in the equality of people, so I try to relate to individuals from all walks of life.
 I like surrounding myself with people of great attitudes and great drives; people who are focused but can crack a joke.
 Solemn or critical personalities are a-ok with me, but when they start chewing out the colleagues and decisions I care for deeply, I have to take a step back and breathe.
 There are admittedly moments where I can't hold in the judgmental side of my personality.
 Courtesy and education are exceptionally significant to me, so my patience can be tested when those lines are crossed.
-I've been so fixated on pursuing my childhood ambitions I hardly have the time to lose focus or let anyone stop me from fulfilling them.
+I've been so fixated on pursuing my ambitions I hardly have the time to lose focus or let anyone stop me from fulfilling them.
 I can be finicky and a bit of a perfectionist, demanding much from myself and reasonable amounts of effort, maturity, flexibility, and honesty from others.
-I work odd hours just to complete a deadline, knowing I've got people invested or counting on me, so it baffles me when I see some people wasting their money and precious time.
+I work odd hours just to complete a deadline, knowing I've got people invested or counting on me, so it baffles me when I see some people wasting our precious time or money.
 See, serious and judgmental.
 (Nah, I'm only an introspective snob.
 Most of the time I'm like that annoying woman who smiles a lot or laughs in awkward and/or stressful situations and blathers on a lot.
 Yep.)

 Advice: Oh!
 For anyone about to fill out applications, you need to be certain that college or work environment is the right fit for you.
 Then it should be a brilliant, rewarding experience where you'll learn a lot and interact with many different people across vast professions.
 After my initial anxiety and fears, now I don't regret it one bit.
 Even with the stress.
 It toughens you! :)